 - United Nations Foundation: Central Emergency Response Fund

-Costco’s Tamasaki warehouse was the only one to sustain damage during the earthquake and tsunami.
+Costco’s Tamasakai warehouse was the only one to sustain damage during the earthquake and tsunami.
 The parking garage at this location collapsed, and unfortunately two people were killed.
 The warehouse itself also sustained significant damage and will need to be closed for several months to undergo repairs and inspections.
 The rest of Costco Japan’s warehouses and a quick-turnaround distribution facility have been inspected and reopened.